Frequently Asked Questions (FAQ)

 CamScanner App for your Smartphone

-Turn your smart phone into a document scanner!
-CamScanner is a free app that allows you to digitize paper documents using the camera on your smart phone.
-Simply take a picture of any paper documents and CamScanner can auto-crop the image, enhance the image quality and create an industry standard PDF file.
-There are some limitations so please read about it before downloading the app.
-This app is a good alternative if you need a document scanned to us, have a smart phone, and do not have access to a scanner.
+Turn your smartphone into a document scanner!
+CamScanner is a free app that allows you to digitize paper documents using your smartphone’s camera.
+Take a picture of any paper document, and CamScanner can auto-crop the image, enhance the image quality and create an industry-standard PDF file.
+Some limitations exist, so please read about it before downloading the app.
+This app is a good alternative if you need a document scanned for us, have a smartphone, and do not have access to a scanner.

 Click here for more information (links to external site)